-- Trade efficiency The ability to minimize total trading costs including maintaining adequate capital, responding during volatile market periods, and minimizing incomplete trades. - Level of trading expertise The ability to obtain liquidity, trade completion, unique trading strategies, quick trade execution, ability to maintain the anonymity of an investment manager, execution and settlement of difficult trades, satisfaction of trading needs, ability to maximize opportunities for price improvement, methods of tracking and correcting trade errors and engaging in after-hours and cross-border trading. - Infrastructure Commitment to technology and a quality trading system, including with respect to internal cybersecurity policies and procedures and oversight of third-party service providers.
-CRM seeks certification in order to provide assurance to CRM that its brokers have adequate policies and procedures in place to protect the interests and sensitive information of our clients that could be susceptible to a cybersecurity incident.
+- Trade efficiency The ability to minimize total trading costs including maintaining adequate capital, responding during volatile market periods, and minimizing incomplete trades. - Level of trading expertise The ability to obtain liquidity, trade completion, unique trading strategies, quick trade execution, ability to maintain the anonymity of an investment manager, execution and settlement of difficult trades, satisfaction of trading needs, ability to maximize opportunities for price improvement, methods of tracking and correcting trade errors and engaging in after-hours and cross-border trading.

-- Other characteristics Suggestions that improve the quality of trade execution, proprietary or third-party research, access to research analysts, broker staff and company insiders, reputation with respect to legal compliance and sound financial conditions and practices. - Special transaction services Step-outs, custody services, directed brokerage and soft dollar arrangements, and access to IPO shares.
+- Infrastructure Commitment to technology and a quality trading system, including with respect to internal cybersecurity policies and procedures and oversight of third-party service providers.
+CRM seeks certification in order to provide assurance to CRM that its brokers have adequate policies and procedures in place to protect the interests and sensitive information of our clients that could be susceptible to a cybersecurity incident. - Other characteristics Suggestions that improve the quality of trade execution, proprietary or third-party research, access to research analysts, broker staff and company insiders, reputation with respect to legal compliance and sound financial conditions and practices. - Special transaction services Step-outs, custody services, directed brokerage and soft dollar arrangements, and access to IPO shares.

 CRM seeks to maintain an appropriate list of brokers with which CRM conducts business, including regional firms, as CRM believes smaller and regional brokers can help it identify emerging value stocks that may not be followed by larger brokerage firms.
 By maintaining an appropriately sized broker list, CRM believes it enhances the trading department's ability to achieve best execution on all transactions.
 The trading department can provide and investigate trading relationships and opportunities for execution that a smaller list might exclude and, therefore, limit the ability to achieve best execution.
+In addition to the placement and execution of trades made by CRM Trading Department personnel, as detailed above, orders also may be routed to the Firm's outsourced trading Desk (the "Outsourced Trading Desk") for execution on behalf of CRM client accounts.
+The Outsourced Trading Desk serves as an extension of CRM's Trading Department and seeks to execute a trading strategy consistent with CRM's established policies and procedures.
 CRM utilizes an unaffiliated outside firm that provides extensive data and information to measure and evaluate trading.
 This information is used by CRM in evaluating and meeting its best execution obligations.